The 2025 AAEES Autumn Summit Think Forward

 Daniel B. Oerther (pronounced O’ thur) is a professor of environmental health engineering at the Missouri University of Science and Technology and the executive director of the American Academy of Environmental Engineers and Scientists.
 Dan is a serial humanipreneur, developing triple-bottom-line platforms to eradicate the effects of extreme poverty.
 One recent example is COAST - the Caribbean Ocean and Aquaculture Sustainability faciliTy.
 COAST is the world’s first-ever parametric insurance product protecting the food security and livelihoods of artisanal and small-scale fisherfolk and their families.
 Dan pioneered the concept of the Nurse+Engineer as a prototype V-shaped professional.
 V-shaped professionals use convergence research in a community context to solve the wicked problems of sustainable development.
 Examples of Dan’s collaborations include supporting mothers and their children during the first 1,000 days of life, preventing childhood stunting among those under five years of age, and ensuring access to clean water and sanitation in homes, schools, and healthcare clinics.
 Professor Oerther holds an earned PhD in Environmental Engineering from the University of Illinois.
 He is a licensed Professional Engineer, and he is Board Certified in Environmental Engineering and in Environmental Science.

-Kate Harris, BCEEM, NAC President, CEO and Chair Stanley Consultants
+Kate Harris, BCEEM, NAC President, CEO & Chair Stanley Consultants, Inc.

 David Dyjack, Dr.PH, CIH Executive Director and Chief Executive Officer National Environmental Health Association